Florida Wrongful Death Lawyers

 It's also worth considering that in certain circumstances punitive damages may also be awarded dependent on the facts of the case however, these damages are only awarded when intended to punish a wrongdoer(s) and to prevent them from harming others again.

-Here at Gordon & Doner, our wrongful death attorneys have represented many families who have suffered the devastating loss caused by a death.
+At the law offices of Gordon & Doner, our Florida wrongful death attorneys have represented many families who have suffered the devastating loss caused by a death.
 If you have lost a loved one due to another’s misconduct or carelessness, contact us today.

-With decades of experience helping injury victims, we proudly serve residents throughout Florida including:
+With decades of experience helping injury victims, our team of highly skilled attorneys have won hundreds of millions of dollars in verdicts and settlements and we proudly serve residents throughout Florida including:

-To find out how we can help, contact us today at 1-855-722-2552 - a member from our intake staff will answer your call and after collecting some initial information about your case, will connect you to one of our attorneys - it's that easy.
+To find out how we can help, contact us today at 1-855-722-2552 - a member from our intake staff will answer your call and after collecting some initial information about your case, will connect you to one of our attorneys to discuss the merits of your claim.

-If you would prefer to start immediately, simply fill out and submit the "Free Case Review" form located at the top of this page.
+If you would prefer to start immediately, simply fill out and submit the "Free Case Evaluation" form located at the top of this page.